kirbysayshi/js13k-2020/README.md

 - [x] Level 08
 - [x] Level 09
 - [x] Level 10
+- [x] CES .selectFirst creates the majority of allocations (iterators), and GC is a cause of noticeable pauses.
+- [x] Particle Effects to test new CES system
 - [ ] Target & Signal pointers should have distances
 - [ ] Paddle Crosshairs: themed
 - [ ] Touch Rotation Controls: make an integratable so it's not 1:1 direct (momentum?)